King City weather radar station: Equipment

 The WSR82D radar installed in 1982 had a fiberglass laminate radome, and a parabolic reflector with a diameter of 6.1m and linear horizontal polarisation.
 Its gain was 48 dB.
 The radar emitted a 260 kW beam with a frequency of 5625 MHz and wavelength of 5.33 cm having a beam width of 0.65 degrees.
-In conventional operation, it had a pulse duration of 2µs, pulse repetition frequency of 250 pulses per second, and performed 6.0 scanning rotations per minute.
-In Doppler operation, it had a pulse duration of 0.5µs, alternating pulse repetition frequencies of 892 and 1190 pulses per second, and a scan rate of 0.75 rotations per minute.
+In conventional operation, it had a pulse duration of 2 μs, pulse repetition frequency of 250 pulses per second, and performed 6.0 scanning rotations per minute.
+In Doppler operation, it had a pulse duration of 0.5 μs, alternating pulse repetition frequencies of 892 and 1190 pulses per second, and a scan rate of 0.75 rotations per minute.
 In long-range Doppler operation, a pulse repetition frequency of 650 pulses per second and a scan rate of 2 rotations per minute were used.
 It was replaced in 2004 by a similar radar but with dual polarization capabilities.

 During the modernization program of Canadian weather radar network, it is being replaced again on the same site in the spring of 2021 by an S band and dual-polarization radar with an estimated construction date from March to June.
 This new radar uses a klystron, instead of a magnetron, and has: